deeper-cloud/support-site/src/content/questions/how-to-search-item.md

-# How to Search for an Item
+# How to search for an item

+Manually look up the search value for an item.

 1. Tap the magnifying glass icon at the bottom-right side of the order editor screen.